dtudk/pythonsupport-page/docs/index.rst

 ------------

-The office is *only* open during the 13 semester weeks, we are closed in holidays and 3-week periods.
+The office is *only* open during the 13 semester weeks, we are closed on holidays, 3-week periods and during exams.

 .. .. article-info::
    :author: Closed during the Autumn break!
 Week 42.